Calculator

 No. The calculator is intentionally simplified and does not perform individual tax calculations.
 For tax-specific decisions, additional information or professional advice may be appropriate.

-Can I use the calculator for a lump sum plus monthly investing?
+Can I combine a lump sum with monthly investing?

 Why is compounding so important with ETFs?